Nadawoo/etwinbar/README.md

 Etwinbar allows you to insert on your own site a footer common to all of the Eternaltwin games.

+- ✔️ Only 3 lines of HTML required to install it on you site
+- ✔️ Contains all the useful informations and links
+- ✔️ Responsive
+- ✔️ Doesn't break your CSS

 # How to install the Eternaltwin footer on my site?
 ## 1) Install the EtwinBar library
 Put the **/etwinbar** folder in the appropriate place of your site.
 It can be the root or a subfolder.